ciur/papermerge/README.md

 * Page Management - delete, reorder, rotate and extract pages
 * Basic automation

+See last section for details on feature set in Papermerge 2.0 and Papermerge 2.1

 ## Donations, Fundraising, Your Support

 For donations, you can use three channels paypal, patreon and github itself: